KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 Finerenone is a white to yellow crystalline powder.
 It is practically insoluble in water; and sparingly soluble in 0.1 M HCl, ethanol, and acetone.

-Each Kerendia tablet contains 10 mg or 20 mg of finerenone.
+Each Kerendia tablet contains 10 mg, 20 mg, or 40 mg of finerenone.
 The inactive ingredients of Kerendia are lactose monohydrate, cellulose microcrystalline, croscarmellose sodium, hypromellose, magnesium stearate, and sodium lauryl sulfate.
-The film coating contains hypromellose, titanium dioxide and talc, in addition to ferric oxide red (10 mg strength tablets) or ferric oxide yellow (20 mg strength tablets).
+The film coating contains hypromellose, titanium dioxide and talc, in addition to ferric oxide red (10 mg and 40 mg strength tablets) or ferric oxide yellow (20 mg and 40 mg strength tablets).

 • 12 CLINICAL PHARMACOLOGY